Becca Moros

 Rebecca Ann Moros (born May 6, 1985) is an American soccer coach and former player who is currently the head coach for University of Arizona women's soccer team.
-A defender during her playing career, Moros played for the Utah Royals, Houston Dash and Portland Thorns FC in the NWSL, INAC Kobe Leonessa in Japan's Nadeshiko League and for Washington Freedom and Western New York Flash in the Women's Professional Soccer.
+A defender during her playing career, Moros played for the Utah Royals, FC Kansas City, Houston Dash and Portland Thorns FC in the NWSL, INAC Kobe Leonessa in Japan's Nadeshiko League and for Washington Freedom and Western New York Flash in the Women's Professional Soccer.

 Early life

 Born in Manhattan, New York to Dr. Daniel Moros and Dr. Ann Schongalla, Moros attended Mamaroneck High School but only played her junior year for the school.
 Instead, she opted to play year-round soccer with club team, NYC FC, a team that won the Florida state championship two times.
 Moros led NYC FC to three Region I Championships and received All-League and All-Section honors in Summer of 2002 during her senior year.

 Moros played on the New York Olympic Development Program (ODP) state team from 1998 to 2003 where she was a five-time member of the Region I Olympic Development Program (ODP) team.
 With the team, she was a U-19, U-17, U-16 Region I three-time champion and three-time bronze medalists at the nationals.
 During the summer of 2003, she played on the U-19 adidas Cup All-America squad.